California COVID-19 Vaccine Rollout

-The State of California is early in Phase 2 of re-opening.
-This includes retail (for curbside pickup), manufacturing, logistics, childcare facilities, offices where people can not telework, car washes, pet groomers, landscapers and outdoor museums.
+As of date, The State of California remains in Phase 2 of re-opening.
+This includes retail (for curbside pickup), manufacturing, logistics, childcare facilities, offices where people can not telework, car washes, pet groomers, landscapers, and outdoor museums.

 The counties of Alameda, Contra Costa, Marin, Napa, San Mateo, San Francisco, Santa Clara, Solano and Sanoma are all in Phase 2.
 County officials are still directing all individuals to continue sheltering at their place of residence, except for identified needs and activities.